openschc/openschc/README.md

      Format: [ Rule ID | DTag |W|FCN|  MIC   |P1][ Payload |P2]

+XXX is it allowed that the payload is empty ?
+XXX ==> assuming yes.

 - Requst of Ack for All-1, called All-1 empty

 The all bits of FCN is set to All-1.

      Format: [ Rule ID | DTag |W|FCN|  MIC   |P1]

-XXX Why is the mis required ?
+XXX Why is the mic required ?
+XXX ==> because it is a same message of All-1 that the payload is empty.

 - All-1 Abort message to abort the transmission.